Navigating ADHD in Your Relationship: The Benefits of Couples Therapy

 couple smiling forest background fall

 As a couples therapist, I’ve noticed that many couples with ADHD come to therapy for similar reasons as other couples.
-However, ADHD can really affect your relationship in its own unique ways, especially if you haven’t been diagnosed or treated for it.
+However, ADHD can really affect your relationship in its own unique ways.

-By the end of this blog post, you’ll know more about:
+By the end of this post, you’ll know more about:

 So how can ADHD impact your relationships?

 • Emotional outbursts.
+You might find yourself reacting strongly and then feeling ashamed afterwards.
+These moments can feel like they come out of nowhere — and they’re exhausting.
 One of the more common ways ADHD affects communication is through emotional dysregulation in the form of emotional outbursts or conflict.
 Sometimes, people who have ADHD feel like they are unable to control their emotions well.
 This can directly affect their relationships since disagreements, fights, or arguments are a normal part of all romantic relationships.

 • Withdrawal.
+Or maybe you shut down instead.
+You don’t mean to seem distant, but your nervous system is overloaded, and you’re just trying to keep it together.
 For others with ADHD, they might instead withdraw emotionally or struggle to communicate their feelings in the moment.
 This may make the other partner feel like they don’t care enough to communicate or fight for the relationship, which often, isn’t true.
 Instead, they might struggle to communicate effectively because they’re feeling overwhelmed or worried about being criticized.

 • Rejection Sensitive Dysphoria (RSD).
+If you’ve ever spiraled after a small comment or felt crushed by what seemed like “just feedback,” this might be why.
+RSD isn’t just sensitivity — it’s survival mode.
 Many people with ADHD grew up being constantly criticized and corrected due to their ADHD symptoms and may have strong emotional responses when they feel criticized as an adult which can result in defensiveness, anger, and shame.
 There’s a strong correlation between ADHD and rejection-sensitive dysphoria (RSD) which is classified as an extreme emotional reaction or response with feelings of hurt when they feel like they are being criticized or rejected by the important people in their life.
 If the person with ADHD has RSD, their emotional response or reaction may be even stronger due to this sensitivity.

 Many people with ADHD grew up constantly being criticized and corrected due to their symptoms.

 • Impulsivity.
+You might move fast in love, jump to conclusions in arguments, or say things you don’t mean.
+Then you feel like you're constantly cleaning up emotional messes.
 Impulsivity can affect relationships in multiple ways as well.
 For instance, in the beginning of the relationship, impulsivity can have the person with ADHD moving very quickly, making rash decisions without consideration, and being very hyper-focused on their partner and the relationship early on, which isn’t feasible in the long run, but also might make their partner feel like they no longer care as much as they used to.

 Impulsivity can also cause blunt remarks or statements without thought that can be hurtful causing fights or arguments.
 It can also make irresponsible or unsafe choices more common, like financial struggles or reckless driving that can directly, or indirectly, impact their relationships.